 There is a short trail that runs parallel to the shore, perfect for strolling under the palms in the shade.
-Waves are quite calm since it is like a bay but there are rocks/reef so be careful if going swimming.

 When we visited in September, there was only one other person there – it was all ours in the morning.
 Other beaches around Puerto Viejo like Playa Cocles and Punta Uva can get crowded during high season or weekends but at Chiquita, I felt like I was in my own little beach paradise!

 Can you swim?